Nikki Blakk: Metal Zone

-At KSJO, Nikki started a metal program originally called Hardcore Hell, later rebranded Midnight Metal 12am – 1am airing Wednesday through Friday nights.
+At KSJO, Nikki started a metal program originally called Hardcore Hell, later rebranded Midnight Metal 12 am – 1 am airing Wednesday through Friday nights.
 After coming to The Bone, Nikki was a natural to take over the Metal Zone from Billy Steel when he left the station in summer of 2006.
-The program aired from 10pm-1am Friday nights and featured extreme music with special emphasis on local artists.
+The program aired from 10 pm-1 am Friday nights and featured extreme music with special emphasis on local artists.
 The Metal Zone was canceled after Nikki's resignation in 2015.
-Live 365, an internet radio company rebranded the 24 hour heavy metal channel "Nikki Blakk's Metal Zone" programmed and hosted by Nikki Blakk, which ended when the company went out of business in December 2015.
+Live 365, an internet radio company rebranded the 24-hour heavy metal channel "Nikki Blakk's Metal Zone" programmed and hosted by Nikki Blakk, which ended when the company went out of business in December 2015.

 Personal life

-Nikki Blakk also has a simultaneous career as backstage manager and production runner at LiveNation, formerly Bill Graham Presents, where she has taken care of artists and production needs at San Francisco's Warfield, Fillmore, and virtually every other Bay Area Live Nation venue, working with everyone from Green Day to the Grateful Dead, Madonna to Motörhead.
+Nikki Blakk also has a simultaneous career as backstage manager and production runner at LiveNation, formerly Bill Graham Presents.

 Nikki has also been voted one of the Top 50 Hottest Women in Radio for 2009, 2010 and 2011, according to Pop Crunch.

 She has been involved in the Greater Bay Area Make-A-Wish Foundation and the Guitar Player Magazine Guitar Superstar contest.